 If you have questions, please email us directly at firstname.lastname@example.org, we will be happy to answer them, and thank you for continually supporting our restaurant and our community.

 Nate, Betsy, Meghan, and Matt

 A hospitality fee is a fee added to your bill and replaces any typical tip structure.
 Our hospitality fee is 15% and is added pre-tax so that the fee is lower for our guests.

-The fee is added to all orders because our kitchen staff is working just as hard to serve you whether or not the order is for carry-out or full service and this service fee is supporting all of our staff.
+The fee is added to all orders because our kitchen staff is working just as hard to serve you whether or not the order is for carry-out, delivery, or full service.
+This Hospitality Fee is supports all of our staff.